X7N6Y/Native-forked-/README.md

    Users are strictly prohibited from reverse engineering, decompiling, or attempting to extract or replicate any part of Native's services, code, or functionality.

 5. **User Conduct**
-   You agree to behave in a manner that does not harm or negatively impact the experience of other users.
+   You agree to behave in a manner that does not harm or negatively impact the experience of other Native users.
 This includes but is not limited to harassment, exploitation, or creating an unfair environment.

 6. **Protection of Reputation**
    Users must not engage in activities that harm the reputation of Native, including spreading misinformation, slander, or engaging in harmful conduct for personal gain.